A Tribute to Clark Griswold

 The track

 Every race car needs a track.
-To add some festive cheer, I used WS2812B addressable LEDs to light up the path the car will drive down.
+To add some festive cheer, I used WS2812B addressable LEDs to light up the path the car drives on.

-Learning from last year's cannon build, I came back bigger and better, with version II.
-This version has a linear design and is equipped with pressure piping to launch the lollies higher and faster.
-To add character, it was embossed with BAKER branding, painted, and mounted in a custom hardwood stand.
+Learning from last year's cannon build, I came back bigger and better, with version 2.
+This model has a linear design and is equipped with pressure piping to launch the lollies higher and faster.
+To add character, it was embossed with branding, painted, and mounted in a custom hardwood stand.

 After making several failed prototypes for extraction mechanisms, I found success building a linear hopper with a stepper motor that moves an internal plate in equal increments to push the lollies vertically into the cannon.